Dixon of Dock Green: Cast

-Missing episodes
+Archive status

 Most of the original 432 episodes of Dixon of Dock Green are still missing due both to the programme being broadcast live and not recorded in the early days, and the BBC's later policy of reusing video tapes for new programmes.
-Only 32 episodes still exist in full and extracts exist for a further 19.
+Only 33 episodes still exist in full and extracts exist for a further 19.
+In February 2024 it was announced that the previously missing Series 5 episode "Duffy Calls the Tune" was recovered.

+In an episode of "What's On Talking Pictures TV With Noel" in September 2024, Noel Cronin of Talking Pictures TV revealed that 3 missing episodes were found during the broadcast of the channel's repeat run of all surviving episodes in 2024 but did not state what they were.

 The existing episodes are as follows: